r4victor/tenthousandmeters/content/blog/python_bts_07.md

 True
 ```

-Finally, if the metatype's dictionary doesn't contain the attribute either, CPython searches for the value in the dictionaries of metatype's parents...
+Finally, if the metatype's dictionary doesn't contain the attribute either, CPython searches for the value in the dictionaries of the metatype's parents...

 The analogy with the generic implementation is clear.
 We just change the words "object" with "type" and "type" with "metatype".
-However, we said before that `type` implements the `tp_getattro` and `tp_setattro` slots in its own way.
+However, `type` implements the `tp_getattro` and `tp_setattro` slots in its own way.
 Why?
 Let's take a look at the code.

 ### type_setattro()